Key Takeaways:

 Ritalin has been used for decades and is often prescribed for children and adults.
 It comes in both immediate-release and extended-release versions.

-What Does Ritalin Do
+What Does Ritalin Do?

 Ritalin works by blocking the reuptake of dopamine and norepinephrine, allowing more of these neurotransmitters to remain active in the brain.